Skip to main content

 A key thing to know: the extension works entirely on your computer.
 It interacts with the TradingView website you already have open.
 Your strategy code never gets sent to anyone else's server, so your private trading ideas stay secure.

 Ever feel like you're spending more time testing your trading strategy than actually using it?
-Manually tweaking numbers and running backtest after backtest is a major drain.
 That's where automation tools come in, but they're not all created equal.

-Let's break down the key differences between TradingView's built-in tools and the Pineify Strategy Optimizer, feature by feature.
-This should help you see which approach fits your workflow.
+Here are the key differences between TradingView's built-in tools and the Pineify Strategy Optimizer, feature by feature.

 FeatureTradingView Built-InPineify Strategy Optimizer